Open source · Pay only when you get paid

 Start free →

 When hosted makes sense: trials with ACV of $20/mo or higher.
 At $0.50 per capture, effective take is ~0.1% on a $500 plan, ~2.5% on a $20 plan.
-For sub-$10 plans we honestly recommend self-hosting — the fixed fee doesn't pencil out and the self-host setup is a single afternoon.
+For sub-$10 plans we honestly recommend self-hosting — the fixed fee doesn't pencil out and the setup is a single afternoon.

 FAQ